 Areas of Expertise

-Landscape infrastructure footprint accounting and environmental performance standards for extractive activities
+- Geospatial accounting, landscape footprint analysis and environmental performance standards for extractive activities

-Measuring and monitoring surface disturbances related to oil and gas exploration and production (E&P) activities using geospatial data and techniques
+- Measuring and monitoring surface disturbances related to energy development using geospatial data and techniques

 PhD, University of Florida